ibm-cloud-docs/openpages/at-events.md

 Dashboards:

 - `openpages.admin-dashboard.list`
-- `openpages.admin-dashboard.create`
+- `openpages.admin-dashboard.create`   An event is generated when a dashboard is created by using the **Solution Configuration > Dashboards** UI.
 - `openpages.admin-dashboard.get`
-- `openpages.admin-dashboard.update`
+- `openpages.admin-dashboard.update`   An event is generated when a dashboard is modified by using the **Solution Configuration > Dashboards** UI.
-- `openpages.admin-dashboard.publish`
+- `openpages.admin-dashboard.publish`   An event is generated when a dashboard is published by using the **Solution Configuration > Dashboards** UI.
-- `openpages.admin-dashboard.discard-draft`
+- `openpages.admin-dashboard.discard-draft`   An event is generated when the unsaved changes to a dashboard in the **Solution Configuration > Dashboards** UI are discarded.
-- `openpages.admin-dashboard.delete`
+- `openpages.admin-dashboard.delete`   An event is generated when a dashboard is deleted by using the **Solution Configuration > Dashboards** UI.
-- `openpages.admin-dashboard.enable`
+- `openpages.admin-dashboard.enable`   An event is generated when a dashboard is set to **Active** by using the **Solution Configuration > Dashboards** UI.
-- `openpages.user-dashboard.load`
+- `openpages.user-dashboard.load`   An event is generated when a user Dashboard is accessed.
-- `openpages.user-dashboard.update`
+- `openpages.user-dashboard.update`   An event is generated when a user updates the Dashboard, for example by adding or modifying panels.

 FastMap:

-- `openpages.fastmap.validate`
+- `openpages.fastmap.validate`   An event is generated when an import file is validated by FastMap.
-- `openpages.fastmap.import`
+- `openpages.fastmap.import`   An event is generated when a FastMap import is started.

 File attachments: